 Time to Completion Meeting

 The Department of Molecular Genetics has put in place policies and procedures designed to reduce the time to completion of our Ph.D. program.
 Specifically, it is expected that, except in unusual circumstances, a Ph.D. should be defended no more than 5.5 to 6.0 years after commencing graduate studies in the Department.
 The “time-to-completion” (TTC) committee meeting is designed to assist in ensuring timely completion of the Ph.D.
-After 4.0 to 4.5 years in the graduate program, every Ph.D. student must have a TTC Committee Meeting.
-While this policy must be adhered to for students who joined the program on or after September 2007, students who joined the program prior to this date may elect to engage the TTC mechanism.
-The TTC meeting is conducted in the same manner as other committee meetings (including the four-pageprogress report as described above) with the following additional measures:
+After 3.5 to 4.0 years in the graduate program, every Ph.D. student must have a TTC Committee Meeting.
+The TTC meeting is conducted in the same manner as other committee meetings (including the four-page progress report as described above) with the following additional measures:

 1. In both the written progress report and at the TTC meeting, the student must present

-- a plan outlining exactly which experiments need to be completed along with a realistic estimate of how long this is expected to take.
-This time may not exceed one year (i.e., except for writing and defending the thesis, all other aspects should be completed within 5.0 to 5.5 years).
+a plan outlining exactly which experiments need to be completed along with a realistic estimate of how long this is expected to take.
+This time may not exceed two years (i.e., except for writing and defending the thesis, all other aspects should be completed within 5.0 to 5.5 years).

-5. In the event of (4), a final committee meeting must be scheduled within four months to ensure that the required progress had been made and that thesis writing can commence.
 Extensions to the SGS time limit of seven years for the total duration of a Ph.D. will be given only for rare extenuating circumstances.
-Students must apply for such an extension at least three months prior to the seven-year deadline.
+Students must apply for such an extension at least three months prior to the seven-year deadline